Carol Skinger

 Year created: 2024

 Is the artwork for sale?
-NO (but I may have it scanned for prints)
+NO (but I will have it scanned for prints after the show ends)

 Painted in the rental unit after a day of skiing; just painted on two pages of my watercolor notebook at night from memory.
+The traveling watercolor set is by Derwent Intense watercolors, permanent when dry – doesn’t washout like watercolor.
+Layer up intense vibrant colors.
 The red dot is the Octagon, a restaurant at top of chairlift, now painted red.
+Here’s a picture of me in the bathroom as I painted this picture:

 Title of artwork: Watercolor Study for View East from Mt.
 Mansfield